 GCP Compute Subnetwork

-For full details, see the official Google documentation: https://cloud.google.com/vpc/docs/subnets
+For further details see the official Google Cloud documentation: https://cloud.google.com/compute/docs/reference/rest/v1/subnetworks/get

 Terrafrom Mappings: